 Choosing the Wrong LED Temperature

 The two main temperatures for LED lighting is warm white and cool white.
 Choosing which temperature of LED light is beneficial to your outdoor spaces.
-Too much cool light outdoors will result in an unnatural atmosphere.
+Too much cool light outdoors will result in an unnatural atmosphere so try to prevent this.
 Litecraft recommend suing warmer LED tones, warm LED light is closer to natural sunlight which will always look better in a garden or outdoor area.

 Litecraft stock a wide range of outdoor lighting, including Wall Lights, Security Lights, Solar lighting and pedestal lighting to name a few.
 Browse our Outdoor Lighting range by visiting us online or in store.
 For more on outdoor lighting head over to our blog page where you’ll find more handy outdoor lighting tips.